levibotelho/levibotelho.github.io/_posts/2014-05-10-angularjs-ace-a-single-page-ide-in-the-browser.md

 title: ! '[AngularJS/Ace] A single page IDE in the browser'
 category: Development
 tags: [angularjs, ace, learnangular]
+description: JavaScript sure has come a long way in the past few years.
+Learn how to create an IDE right in your browser using AngularJS and the oustanding Ace project.
 comments: true
 share: true
 ---